 The dream always began the same way.
-I can see the street, the sun setting, a golden summer glow casting long shadows around the corners, the way sunsets in cities do.
+I can see the sun setting; a golden summer glow casts long shadows around the corners, the way sunsets in cities do.
 My family and I step out of an Italian restaurant, my small hands clutching a bag of cannoli wrapped in white paper.
-Across the street, I notice a young girl with beautiful dark brown hair and eyes, watching me.
-In my dream, I have no trouble reconciling that she is wearing a perfectly fitted white wedding dress on.
-Despite how strange it should be to see a child wearing such an extravagant dress, the beauty of the lace and pure white fabric seemed to suit her naturally.
+Across the street, I notice a young girl with dark brown hair and eyes, watching me.
+In my dream, I have no trouble reconciling that she is wearing a perfectly fitted wedding dress.
+In fact, the draping lace and pure white fabric seem to suit her naturally.
 She stares at me, unashamed.

 Since the night of the dream, the girl’s image kept showing up like an old friend who checks up on you from time to time.
 One memorable instance was in college.
 I rented a house, with décor deeply seated in the 70’s, shared with five roommates.
 I woke one morning to a loud knocking on my door.
 One roomie, in her 30’s, was ready to take me to a Reiki circle.
 She had assumed I was coming, yet, I had not seen the invite, for if I had, I would have conveniently “had other plans.”
 Ex-hippies holding their hands over one another was not what I considered to be remotely cool.
-With no excuse, I caved, and ended up in a circle of Ex-Hippies holding their hands over one another.
+With no excuse, I caved and ended up in a circle of Ex-Hippies holding their hands over one another.

 One particular woman claimed she was a psychic, yet she also admitted to having a gambling problem.
 This did not booster my sense of confidence in her abilities.
-She put her hands up to my chest and immediately pulled them back, as if I had electrically shocked her.
+She put her hands up to my chest and immediately pulled them back as if I had electrically shocked her.

 Great, I thought to myself.
 This lady is hitting on me.

 When I met my wife Elisa, three major things happened which shook my Soul awake.
-First, I discovered this woman was real–I had not been imagining her all these years!
-Second, I could no longer deny, from the constant images and messages I received, there was a real spiritual force guiding my life.
-The Divine exists.
-And third, perhaps the deepest message, through this simultaneous meeting of someone I have fallen deeply in-love with and accepting that there was a Divine plan, I also was forced to accept that both Truths were somehow intertwined.
+First, I discovered this apparition of a woman was real–I had not been imagining her all these years after all.
+Second, I could no longer deny, from the constant images and messages I received, that there was a real spiritual force guiding my life.
+And third, perhaps the most profound message, through this simultaneous meeting of someone I have fallen deeply in love with and accepting that there was a Divine plan, I also was forced to accept that both Truths were somehow intertwined.
 The line between awakening to the Divine and awakening to Love was very thin.
 We can not only see and find Divinity everywhere but we can love Divinity within anyone.
 The spiritual path is how.